rachelramin/Lifeline-Text-Program/README.md

 - Bash: Cross-communication and aliases between various project components.
 Uses iplist by @NotAlexNoyle

 NOTE: send_sms.py requires twilio account and library.
 More info here: https://www.twilio.com/docs/quickstart/python/sms#faq
+NOTE: Not all components of the project are hosted on this repository due to licencing conflicts.
+Will be worked out eventually.